sussanrai42/globally-hub-fastify-notification/README.md

 - Each incoming message is handled and processed by the Fastify service.

 ## Testing the Integration
-- After setting up both Laravel and Fastify apps:
-- Use the Laravel API (see its Postman collection) to send a notification.
+- After setting up both Laravel and Fastify apps: Use the Laravel API (see its Postman collection) to send a notification.
-- The Fastify app should receive and process the message in real time (check your terminal logs).
+- The Fastify app should receive and process the message in real time (check your terminal logs or log file inside a log folder).

 ## Postman Collection
 - You can find the Postman collection in the root directory of the project: fastify-notification-api.postman_collection.json